OctopusDeploy/blog/blog/2022-03/githubactions-secrets/index.md

 ## Conclusion

-Secrets are a great security measure that allow you to protect data and connect to services without revealing sensitive info.
+Secrets are a great security measure that allow you to protect data and connect to services without revealing sensitive information.

 ## What's next?